Interviewing with Confidence Interview Preparation and Research

 The Result

 You stop feeling buried by a decade of vague work and start seeing a clear path of how you've grown professionally.
+If that experience is within a single company, also read up on preparing for an internal interview — the story challenge is different when the interviewer already knows your work.

 If you are: Changing Careers